 Energy Savings Breakdown for Tankless Water Heaters

-- Energy Savings: 24-34% more efficient compared to traditional water heaters.
+- Energy Savings: 24-34% more efficient than regular water heaters

-- Why: Homes with lower hot water usage benefit more from tankless systems because they don’t waste energy keeping a large amount of water hot in a tank.
+- Why it works: Homes that don’t use much hot water benefit most from tankless systems because they don’t waste energy keeping a big tank of water hot all day

-- Energy Savings: 8-14% more efficient compared to traditional water heaters.
+- Energy Savings: 8-14% more efficient than regular water heaters

-- Energy Savings: Savings could be closer to the lower end of the 8-14% range, or even less, depending on the unit’s ability to meet high demand efficiently.
+- Energy Savings: Usually closer to 8% or even less, depending on whether the unit can handle the high demand well

 Energy Efficiency Comparison